How the AT&T network powers life-changing connected health devices

 To help easily switch legacy equipment from traditional landlines to cellular, eDevice developed WireX – an analog-to-wireless converter.
 This is a flexible and cost-effective solution.

 Read more about our work with eDevice here.

 AT&T Connected Marketplace

 Our customers are using IoT technology in all of these cutting-edge solutions.
 And together, we’re revolutionizing healthcare.

 We’re also making connected solutions – like our connected health devices – more accessible through our AT&T Connected Marketplace.
 Check out the site for the latest products and services enabled by AT&T IoT technology.
 The site launched in April and we’re continuing to expand our inventory each month.

-Be sure to check out our booth at MWCA from September 12-14 to learn more about connected health and see how AT&T is helping to shape the future through IoT innovation.
+Learn more about how AT&T is helping to shape the future through IoT Innovation.